What is an Athletic Trainer?

 About the Post-Professional Program

 The Post-Professional AT Program (PPATP) accommodates both Board of Certification (BOC) certified athletic trainers and Board of Certification (BOC) “certification eligible” athletic trainers.
 Graduate assistantships are available on a competitive basis after academic admission is determined.
+There is no separate application for graduate assistantships.
 Funding for the assistantships is provided through UK Athletics, local sports medicine clinics, high schools, and local colleges.
 Should you have any questions, please contact Dr. Phillip Gribble, Director of the Post-Professional program.

 Mission of the Division of Athletic Training